fbpx Skip to Content

 Here’s where I really show my cards: working with a group of test knitters is a lot of fun.
 I run my tests via a group chat on Instagram, which means we often end up having conversations, sharing pictures, and building friendships.
 I love that.

 When you run a test knit, you get to know the people who like knitting your designs, and that gives you insights into what they want, what they like, and what matters to them.
-That’s valuable information that can help you make better designs in the future.
+That’s valuable information that can help you make better designs in the future and help fill their needs.

 Designing is a delicate balance between creating what you want to make and creating things that you think others might enjoy.
 When you can find the sweet spot, a design that fits both those criteria, you’ve got a winner.
 Test knitters can help you get there.